MaxHalford/chime/README.md

 - Some mechanism to automatically call `chime.warning` when a warning occurs.
 - Command-line support, maybe.
 - More themes!

+## Acknowledgements

+- Special thanks to @vlahm for giving up the "chime" name on PyPI.
+- Thanks to @dchen327 for adding Linux support by suggesting the use of [aplay](https://linux.die.net/man/1/aplay).

 ## License